 He’s scored nearly all of the Coen Brothers' films, and also has worked with Martin McDonagh, Todd Haynes, Charlie Kaufman and Spike Jonze.

-As part of our Terms of Art series, Burwell walked us through some of his favorite lingo from the film music world: how "temp music" threatens to make all film scores sound the same, how "ironic scoring" allows him to bring something new to a finished picture and how he knows right from the initial "spotting" session if he’ll be compatible with a director’s style.
+As part of our Terms of Art series, Burwell walks Kurt Andersen through some of his favorite lingo from the film music world: how "temp music" threatens to make all film scores sound the same, how "ironic scoring" allows him to bring something new to a finished picture and how he knows right from the initial "spotting" session if he’ll be compatible with a director’s style.

-And he talks about why to avoid “Mickey Mousing,” when a score too obviously puncuates the action, as in an old-time cartoon.
+And he talks about why to avoid “Mickey Mousing,” when a score too obviously punctuates the action, as in an old-time cartoon.

 (Originally aired March 23, 2017)